email: roadarch@outlook.com

 2011: 2020:

-This Cowboy statue is located at Steppin' Out Western Wear.
+This Cowboy statue has been located at Steppin' Out Western Wear since around 2008.
 Just a few months after these 2011 photos were taken, the statue was knocked over and had broken apart.
-By 2013, the statue had been restored and reinstalled.
+By 2012, the statue had been restored and reinstalled.
 It was originally on the roof but it is now on the ground.
 For more, see this website. [map]

 Cowboy